QuintuplicateConfederation/Compendium-1/compendium.rst

   In LFE everything expands up to a limit because of pressure differences.
 Not sure how it works in Life.

 If it's due to pressure differences then why is the expansion accelerating?
  We're not sure, it doesn't do that in LFE.
-Some people say its because our universe has no size limits and that the amount of space it can expand to gets bigger as the universe expands, loading more empty space.
+Some people say it's because our universe has no size limits and that the amount of space it can expand to gets bigger as the universe expands, loading more empty space.
 But I'm no physicist so I can't really tell you too much, just a (probably misunderstood) explanation from the LFE side.

 Why are the people in Life in it, exactly?
   You chose to join this System a while ago, and so did everyone else.
 You expected to see a peaceful System after all, not a broken one using too much Aurora.